Pablo Piacentini

-Pablo Piacentini (died 2017) was an Argentinian political scientist, journalist and activist.
+Pablo Piacentini (died 2017) was an Argentine political scientist, journalist and activist.
 In 1964 he cofounded the Inter Press Service (IPS) with the Italian journalist Roberto Savio.

 Life

 Born in Buenos Aires, Piacentini was a student in Rome when he and Savio founded the Roman Press Service together in 1961.
 The Inter Press Service grew out of the Roman Press Service in 1964.
 Piacentini served the IPS in various capacities: as Editorial Director, Chief Editor, Director of the Economics Service and head of the IPS Columnist Service.

-In 1974 Piacentini founded Tercer Mundo, an intellectual left-wing Argentinian monthly.
+In 1974 Piacentini founded Tercer Mundo, an intellectual left-wing Argentine monthly.